morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

-Note: This guide has recently been updated for use with RasPiOS 2023-10-10 and 2023-12-05 based on Debian 12.
-Numerous updates had to be made to this guide and testing is needed.
-Beware that these newest releases of the RasPiOS have some real challenges regarding VNC.
-If you run headless and use VNC, be warned.
+Note: This guide has recently been updated for use with RasPiOS 2023-12-05 and later.
+Numerous updates had to be made to this guide.
+After completing this update and looking at the changes that would be required to make the guide work on older versions of the RasPiOS, I decided not to support use on older versions of RasPiOS.
+I already recommend that users start this guide with a freshly installed/burned RasPiOS so as to eliminate problems due to changes that have already been made.
+I hope everyone understands this decision as it will save me time that I can use to make the guide better

-This guide has only been tested with RasPiOS 2023-10-10 and 2023-12-05 based on Debian 12.
-Further updates and testing will need to happen before this guide can be used with versions of RasPiOS prior to the 2023-10-10 version.
-The guide should currently work well with Debian 12, in that all you should have to do is ignore the RasPi specific items.

-Testers are needed.
-Please report your test results and suggestions.

 ## How to build a bridged wireless access point